tomonir/traficSimulation/README.md

-# CPPND: Program a Concurrent Traffic Simulation
+# CPPND: Extended Concurrent Traffic Simulation

+## Currently it has the following features:

+1. Vehicle to Vehicle communication.
+2. Collision avoidance between vehicles.
+3. Collision avoidance between vehicles and Pedestrians.
+4. Follow speed limits.
+5. Custom vehicles with varying speed.
+6. Crossing junctions (As a part of the course exercise.)

 <img src="data/traffic_simulation.gif"/>

-This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.
+This is the project for the final capstone project of the  course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-However, with increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.
+This is an extended version of concurrent traffic simulation.

 ## Dependencies for Running Locally
 * cmake >= 2.8